plepe/OpenStreetBrowser/README.md

 * `hide-details`: called when the details page is left.
 No parameters.
 * `show-popup`: called when a popup is being displayed.
 Parameters: data (see properties in doc/TwigJS.md), category, dom, callback.
 * `options_save`: called when options are saved.
 Parameters: options (the new object), old_options (before save)
+* `initFinish`: called when the app initialization finishes